 When terminal opens, add following lines and save it:

 NOTE: You have to replace jammy with focal for Ubuntu 20.04, or bookworm for Debian 12.
 Also, replace amd64 with arm64 for ARM devices, such as Raspberry Pi.
-For nano text editor, press Ctrl+X, type y and hit Enter to save file.
+For nano text editor, press Ctrl+S to save, then Ctrl+X to exit.

 3. Update package cache & Install Newest Kernel